UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 ```

 ### Publisher
-Use the schema:Publisher property, referencing a schema:Organization.
+Use the [schema:Publisher] property, referencing a schema:Organization.

 ### Date of publication
-Use the schema:datePublised property with a date in ISO 8601 date format.
+Use the [schema:datePublised] property with a date in ISO 8601 date format.

 ### Licensing

 ### Equipment

-To associate a piece of equipment with a file, directory or dataset, use a
+To associate a piece of equipment with a file, directory or dataset CATALOG.html
-schema:contributor property, referencing a microdocument of type vivo:Equipment.
+SHOULD use a [schema:contributor] property, referencing a microdocument of type
+vivo:Equipment.
 This example shows how to associate equipment with an ID of
 "https://confluence.csiro.au/display/ASL/Hovermap" with a file

 ```
 <tr href='./data/wcc02_arch_traj2.ply'
     id='./data/wcc02_arch_traj2.ply'
-    typeof='schema:CreativeWork schema:MediaObject'
+    typeof='[schema:CreativeWork] schema:MediaObject'
     property='schema:hasPart'>
 ...
 <td>